fission-codes/rust-template/rust/README.md

 {% endif %}
 ### Pre-commit Hook

-This library recommends using [pre-commit][pre-commit] for running pre-commit hooks.
+This project recommends using [pre-commit][pre-commit] for running pre-commit hooks.
 Please run this before every commit and/or push.
 {% if nix == false %}
 - Once installed, Run `pre-commit install` and `pre-commit install --hook-type commit-msg`